floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 cycles is coming from, it's just looked up in a table).

-A **cycle-ticked** emulator splits up the atomic instruction execution into substeps, and those substeps are visible to the outside through the CPU pins.
+A **cycle-ticked** emulator splits up the atomic instruction execution into substeps, and those substeps are visible to the outside.
 The overall number of clock cycles for the instruction is derived from the executed substeps.
 On the Z80, those substeps are called 'machine cycles', and each machine cycle takes several clock cycles to complete.
 For instance: